Education Research Current Organisation and Cooperation NL

 Step 4: ask follow-up questions

-Despite a clear and comprehensive prompt, ChatGPT's answer may still disappoint you, or even make you question it.
+Despite a clear and comprehensive prompt, the chatbot's answer may still disappoint you, or even make you question it.
 Realize that AI is not flawless: you usually don't get the best result all at once.
 For example, the AI might give you some good ideas in the first answer, and you might let the tool develop one of those ideas into a more concrete result via a follow-up question.
 Or there are certain features to the output that don't fit your practice, for which you ask for a modification again.
-This is how you get the best results after 'chatting' back and forth with ChatGPT several times.
+This is how you get the best results after 'chatting' back and forth with the chatbot several times.

 Step 5: have control questions asked

-ChatGPT, as teaching assistant, help me come up with five different activating blended work formats for my course on Microeconomics for first-year university Economics students.
+Chatbot [Copilot or ChatGPT], as teaching assistant, help me come up with five different activating blended work formats for my course on Microeconomics for first-year university Economics students.
 In addition, ask me questions to check for constructive alignment between the activities, learning objectives and assessment.

 Source